sgerogia/sgerogia.github.io/_posts/2022-06-20-Band-Oracle.md

 ![Deployed Oracle](../assets/images/band-protocol/deployed_oracle.png)
 > Deployed Oracle on the Band Testnet

+## Call the Oracle
-Calling the Oracle with the id we noted from above.
+Using the id we noted from above we can call the oracle.
 Note how we need to increase the `fee-limit` to be more than 5x the required for each Data Source invocation.
 This is because we defined the desired number of validators to 5 in the request arguments.
 ```